thibaudcolas/thib.me/src/_posts/2025-03-08-python-is-big-in-europe.md

 ---

 In the short term – I guess that means we’ll see you all Europeans at [DjangoCon Europe 2025](https://2025.djangocon.eu/) in April and [EuroPython 2025](https://ep2025.europython.eu/) in July?
-And for Wagtailers… [Wagtail Space](https://www.wagtail.space/) 2025 plans TBA soon 🤫
+And for Wagtailers… [Wagtail Space](https://www.wagtail.space/) 2025 plans TBA soon 🤫 Cue Eurodance music!